 During microsurgery, the neurosurgeon may either completely remove the tumor or remove the majority of the tumor.
 A partial removal is done to minimize disturbing any vitals structures that the tumor may have grown into and thus reduces the risk of unnecessary postoperative neurologic deficits.

 - Radiotherapy: A radio oncologist may be able to shrink or stop the growth of the tumor using radiotherapy.
 Due to recent technological advancements, there may be a need for only one session of radiotherapy.
 Otherwise, smaller doses can be administered to the acoustic neuroma across multiple sessions.
 Tumors treated with radiotherapy that aren’t surgically removed may begin to grow again in the future.

 Regardless of the treatment plan chosen, there will be necessary MRI follow ups to evaluate how much of the tumor was removed.

 CNSO’s New Jersey Team Can Help

 An acoustic neuroma is just one type of brain tumor the Centers for Neurosurgery, Spine, and Orthopedics team in Northern New Jersey treats.
 The CNSO team includes surgeons each with over 10 years of experience successfully removing brain tumors and spine tumors along with providing an individualized and comprehensive care plan with specialists necessary to support their recovery.
-Contact Us today at one of our six New Jersey locations to schedule your evaluation and treatment.
+Contact Us today at one of our multiple New Jersey locations to schedule your evaluation and treatment.